ypid/saltops/docs/README.md

   herself but still good practice.
   The Formula should instead have sane defaults which are not specific to an organization.
+  It is prohibited to include anything sensible like passwords or personal information in Salt States because of the architecture of SaltStack!
+Ask yourself who can access the Salt States from the Salt Master and then reconsider.
 * Environment specifics should be provided to a Formula via Salt Pillar.

 ## Pillar layout